Prehistoric lake sturgeon is not endangered, US says despite calls from conservationists

 The center argued that overharvesting and deteriorating habitat have “severely depleted” the species.
 Dams block access to spawning and rearing habitat and water pollution and diversions have done “irreparable harm," the center said.

+“This is a disappointing decision because though some populations are well managed, overall the lake sturgeon has suffered a drastic decline,” said Tierra Curry, a senior scientist at the center.
+“Endangered Species Act protection would bring a comprehensive recovery plan and ongoing funding to restore these iconic fish across their former range.”

-But stocking has helped grow adult lake sturgeon populations and increase spawning, agency officials said.
-Putting the creatures on the list would be like going to the emergency room, and the rebounding species doesn't need that level of protection, said Chuck Traxler, the wildlife service's Midwest deputy regional director.
+Chuck Traxler, the wildlife service’s Midwest deputy regional director, said stocking has helped grow adult lake sturgeon populations and increase spawning, agency officials said.
+Putting the creatures on the list would be like going to the emergency room, and the rebounding species doesn't need that level of protection, said

 “It doesn’t mean everything is good right now,” he said.
 "It means keep up the good work.”